1. How do I connect to the terminals?

 had on hand.

-performed the comparison of the Usher 9950 tweeter to the Dynaudio D260, and
+the comparison of the Usher 9950 tweeter to the Dynaudio

-sensitivity).
-Later I compared the OWII to an Infinity EMIT tweeter listening
+in terms of sensitivity).
+Later I compared the OWII to an Infinity EMIT tweeter

 I spent most